Part A: Supply arrangement

 • Remote/virtual access: This is a separate region and does not include any of the other regions or metropolitan areas.
 It is a region that is used when a client has no preference in terms of where the work is performed

-17. Transition to an electronic procurement solution
+17. Transition to an e-Procurement Solution (EPS)

 Document navigation for "Task-based supply arrangement under the task and solutions professional services method of supply"